 1) Assume everyone is leaving and interviewing.

-You should talk to everyone on a team that has people leaving; don’t set the standard that the only way to get attention is if you fear they're interviewing.
-Everyone on the team deserves the same treatment no matter what.
-That means everyone is a part of the solutions suggested below.
+Don't set the standard that the only way to get attention is if you fear they're interviewing.
+Everyone on your team deserves the same treatment.
+After all, they could be next.

-Just because you’re happy or satisfied doesn’t mean anyone else is.
-If people are leaving, it’s a huge signal fire that there’s problems to be dealt with.
-Be open to their feedback and issues they bring up.
-The solutions may be difficult, but realize that the situation is dire; it’s change or lose them.
+If your employees are leaving, it's a huge signal fire that there are problems to be dealt with.
+Be open to their feedback and the issues they bring up (especially if they they're about things you do).

-You need to really deeply accept this before you start talking to someone.
+You need to accept this before you start talking to your employees.
 Otherwise, you'll likely find yourself being defensive of anything you hear and find it hard to bring about any of the change you need to.

 3) Have open, honest, lengthy one-on-ones.

-The Key Action: Start having one-on-ones with everyone on the team weekly (or biweekly for large teams) and keep having them so problems never overflow again.
+Takeaway: Start having one-on-ones with everyone on the team weekly (or biweekly for large teams) and keep having them so problems never overflow again.
 Lighthouse can help you do this.
 Try for free now here.

 4) Listen & show empathy.

 They may not even trust you enough to really open up on the biggest problems, so do your best to empathize with their view of the world; they likely don't have access to the same information you do, nor the same perspective of what's going on in the company and on the team as you do.